 - How mature is their company?

 If you feel the same problem is shared by potential customers of different profiles (it’s often the case), you can create additional B2B customer profiles.

 Good ideal customer profiles communicate the essential information, are quick to create (and update), and help drive towards action.
 You can use a customer profile template to present them (as shown in the ideal customer profile examples below) or a simple one-pager.

-Your B2B customer profiles will evolve as you learn more about the needs and motivations of your ideal customers, but for now, this is an important step to help focus your customer development and sales efforts on your ideal client.
+Your ideal customer profile examples will evolve as you learn more about the needs and motivations of your ideal customers, but for now, this is an important step to help focus your customer development and sales efforts on your ideal client.